krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 and the presence calculus offers a useful way to describe it.

 We can express the work on a task using a presence density function whose
-value at time $t$ is the *remaining* work on the task at that moment.
+value at time $t$ is the *remaining* work on the task at $t$.

 This lets us model tasks whose duration is uncertain in general, but whose
-remaining duration can be described at any given time—a common scenario in
+remaining duration can be estimated, subject to revision, at any given time—a common scenario in software contexts.
-software contexts.

 A series of presences, where the (non-zero) mass of each presence corresponds
 to the total remaining work over its interval (interpreting the integral as a